kohjingyan/sql/README.md

   - Solution: [link-to-solution-2](link-to-solution-2)
   - ...

 Feel free to explore the solutions and gain insights into SQL problem-solving techniques.
-If you have any questions or feedback, please feel free to reach out to me at kohjingyan@gmail.com.
+If you have any questions or feedback, please feel free to reach out to me at kohjingyan@gmail.com or at LinkedIn(https://www.linkedin.com/in/koh-jing-yan/)

 Happy coding! :rocket: